open2b/scriggo/test/compare/README.md

 **renderdir**  | `.html` | The test inside the _dir-directory_ (see below) associated to the test compiles and runs successfully and the rendered output is the same as the content of the _golden file_ associated to the test (see below).

 - A **golden file** associated to a test is a text file with the same path as the test but with extension `.golden` instead of `.sgo` or `.html`.
 Golden files can have comments, that are lines that get replaced by empty lines during comparison.
-A comment line must start with `//`.
+A comment line must start with `//`. **Important**: when comparing the output of a test with its _goldenfile_, leading and trailing space is removed.

 - A **dir-directory** associated to a test is a directory with the same path as the test, but which ends in `.dir` instead of `.go` or `.html`.
 For instance, a test located at `test/path/testname.go` has an associated _dir-directory_ with path `test/path/testname.dir`.